-Interest expense includes interest on indebtedness and accretion of debt discount which are associated with the unsecured convertible promissory notes which bear interest at a rate equal to 6% per annum.
+Interest expense includes interest on indebtedness and accretion of debt discount which are associated with the Predecessor unsecured convertible promissory notes which bear interest at a rate equal to 6% per annum.

-Change in fair value of derivative liability represents the periodic mark-to-market of our derivative liabilities.
-The Company recorded derivative liabilities that were measured at fair value at issuance, related to the redemption features and put options of certain convertible notes payable.
+Change in fair value of derivative liability represents the periodic mark-to-market of the Predecessor derivative liabilities.
+The Company recorded derivative liabilities that were measured at fair value at issuance, related to the redemption features and put options of certain Predecessor convertible notes payable.